OmniOneID/did-release/release-V2.0.0.0/OpenDID_Installation_Guide-Orchestrator-V2.0.0.0.md

 **First,** install the Orchestrator server.
 The Orchestrator is an integrated management tool that can automatically install, register, and manage all components of the OpenDID system.
 Administrators can easily control the installation and status of all components including blockchain, servers, demo environments, and apps through the Orchestrator web console.
 Starting from OpenDID 2.0, installation through Orchestrator is available, and all installation processes can be initiated through the Orchestrator.

 **Second,** install the blockchain, which serves as the storage repository for OpenDID component (server, app) information.
 The blockchain stores identity information and transaction records of all components in a distributed network, providing data integrity and tamper-proof functionality.
 This is the core infrastructure that ensures the reliability of the OpenDID platform.
-Currently, OpenDID supports Hyperledger Besu-based public blockchain.
+Currently, OpenDID supports Hyperledger Besu-based blockchain.

 **Third,** install the TA (Trust Agent) server, which plays a role in building trust chains by registering information of each component on the blockchain.
 The TA server verifies data requested by components and signs verified data to register it on the blockchain.
 Through this process, trustworthy data is stored on the blockchain, and the TA server plays a crucial role in building such trust chains.

 **Fourth,** install the API Gateway server, which acts as an intermediary between the blockchain and apps.
-OpenDID 2.0 currently supports Hyperledger Besu, an Ethereum-based public blockchain.
-Even though it's a public blockchain, a structure where apps directly communicate with the blockchain can cause various problems.
-For example, different blockchains may support different interfaces, have different transaction processing methods, and unnecessary exposure or excessive network costs may occur.
-To solve these problems, OpenDID abstracts the interaction between blockchain and apps through the API Gateway server.
 The API Gateway standardizes access to the blockchain, provides consistent interfaces needed for various blockchain integrations, and ensures scalability and efficiency of internal systems.

 **Fifth,** install Entity servers.
 Entity servers refer to components that perform core roles among OpenDID components, including Issuer, Verifier, CA, and Wallet servers.